veraison/docs/api/well-known/README.md

 # Discovery APIs
 The APIs described here allow a user of the Veraison to obtain and view meta information about the Veraison deployment.
-Information about deployment can be queried according to the service e.g. provisioning or verification.
+Information about a deployment can be queried according to the service - e.g., provisioning or verification.

 The relevant resource is created in response to a client `GET`.
 The queried information is then outputted as shown in the examples below.